 In contrast to the full-spanning case in which the investor's portfolio allocation is independent of the EIS, the EIS significantly affects portfolio allocations when the alternative asset is illiquid and its risk is unspanned by publicly traded assets.
 This is the realistic scenario.
-An investor with a high EIS can accept higher allocations to the illiquid asset, as they are more willing to substitute spending across states and over time.
+An investor with a high EIS can accept higher allocations to the illiquid asset as they are more willing to substitute spending across states and over time.
 This flexibility of deferring spending with little utility loss boosts the investor's ability to make long-term illiquid investments.

 We show that allocation results crucially depend on the compensation the alternative asset provides for liquidity risk and skill.
-This is important, as there is significant variation in allocations to alternative assets even within investor types (e.g., endowments or pension funds).
-And it is consistent with empirical findings of large and persistent heterogeneity in investors' realized excess returns on alternative investments.
+This is important as there is significant variation in allocations to alternative assets even within investor types (e.g., endowments or pension funds).
+And it is consistent with empirical findings of large and persistent heterogeneity in investors' realized excess returns on alternative investments.6 asset's spanned risk by adjusting allocations to public equity, unspanned volatility is specific to the alternative and cannot be hedged.
+Alternative asset performance metrics such as internal rates of returns and public market equivalents, although useful, do not directly guide investors' asset allocation as these metrics ignore the distinction between spanned and unspanned volatilities.

 Our quantitative results show that asset allocations are sensitive to the unspanned volatility of the alternative asset.
 We further show that, controlling for the level of the alternative asset's total risk, the spanned and unspanned risks have quantitatively very different effects on asset allocation.
-While the investor can offset the alternative asset's spanned risk by adjusting allocations to public equity, unspanned volatility is specific to the alternative and cannot be hedged.
-Alternative asset performance metrics such as internal rates of returns (IRRs) and public market equivalent (PMEs), while useful, do not directly guide investors' asset allocation as these metrics ignore the distinction between spanned and unspanned volatilities.
+Whereas the investor can offset the alternative

 We extend the model to include new capital contributions (donations) into the portfolio (Section 6) and a minimum spending-rate constraint (Section 7).
 The results for contributions show that contributions increase allocations to alternative assets and, by providing an inflow of liquidity, decrease the variation in allocations over time.
 Contributions also result in higher and more stable spending rates.
 The results for a spending constraint show large effects on allocations to alternative assets.
-Even if the spending constraint rarely binds, the states in which it will bind are those with high allocations to alternative assets, resulting in the investor choosing a significantly lower allocation to illiquid securities.
+Even if the spending constraint rarely binds, the states in which it binds are those with high allocations to alternative assets, resulting in the investor choosing a significantly lower allocation to illiquid securities.